 Fun fact: In 1858 when the Palliser expedition went through, Eugene Bourgeau named the mountain, Pic de Pigeons, despite the fact pigeons were not in the area.
 And at one point the mountain was home to a ski hill with two poma lifts.
 According to the Calgary Herald, 500 children received free ski lessons here every year for about three years.
 It permanently closed in 1983 and the equipment was sold off.

-Pigeon Mountain stats
+Pigeon Mountain hike summary

-- Allow 5 – 7 hours depending on your hiking speed and how much you like to linger on summits.
+Time needed: Allow 5 – 7 hours depending on your hiking speed and how much you like to linger on summits.

 Pigeon Mountain hike description

 The trail weaves away from the powerline and into the woods on three occasions – which was a treat in the heat as it was shaded.
 It took us 1 hour and 20 minutes to reach the trail to Pigeon Mountain proper.

 If you kept going you would reach Skogan Pass.
 From there you can to a long descent to the parking lot used for the Troll Falls hike.

 From the turnoff at the Skogan Pass Trail you can count on a lot of steep climbing – though with great views.
-In total you have another 535 m to climb over approximately 2.8 km.
+In total you have another 535 m (1,755 feet) to climb over approximately 2.8 km.

 It was a treat to focus on the landscape and not my heavy breathing on the way down.
 It took us just an hour to get back to the junction with the Skogan Pass trail.
 The mountain scenery was excellent the whole way down to the trees.
 I think a lot of you might like hiking poles in this section.
 They’ll save your knees.

 A few things to take on the hike